Utopia (book): Interpretation

-Yet, the puzzle is that some of the practices and institutions of the Utopians, such as the ease of divorce, euthanasia and both married priests and female priests, seem to be polar opposites of More's beliefs and the teachings of the Catholic Church of which he was a devout member.
-Another often cited apparent contradiction is that of the religious tolerance of Utopia contrasted with his alleged persecution of Protestants as Lord Chancellor.
-Similarly, the criticism of lawyers comes from a writer who, as Lord Chancellor, was arguably the most influential lawyer in England.
-It can be answered, however, that as a pagan society Utopians had the best ethics that could be reached through reason alone, or that More changed from his early life to his later when he was Lord Chancellor.
+Also, the puzzle is that some of the practices and institutions of the Utopians, such as the ease of divorce, euthanasia and both married priests and female priests, seem to be polar opposites of More's beliefs and the teachings of the Catholic Church of which he was a devout member.
+Another often cited contradiction, as noted by scholars, including Leland Miles, is that of the religious tolerance of Utopia contrasted with his alleged persecution of Protestants as Lord Chancellor.
+Similarly, the criticism of lawyers comes from a writer who, as Lord Chancellor, was arguably the most influential lawyer in England, but who had championed the introduction of the new legal principle of equity (law) into English law.
+It can be answered, however, that as a pagan society Utopians had the best ethics that could be reached through reason alone; or that officers of the Crown, as servants of the law and King, must do things they personally disagree with; or that More changed from his early life to his later when he was Lord Chancellor.

 One highly influential interpretation of Utopia is that of the intellectual historian Quentin Skinner.
 He has argued that More was taking part in the Renaissance humanist debate over true nobility, and that he was writing to prove the perfect commonwealth could not occur with private property.
 Crucially, Skinner sees Raphael Hythlodaeus as embodying the Platonic view that philosophers should not get involved in politics, but the character of More embodies the more pragmatic Ciceronian view.
 Thus, the society Raphael proposes is the ideal that More would want.
 However, without communism, which he saw no possibility of occurring, it was wiser to take a more pragmatic view.

 Quentin Skinner's interpretation of Utopia is consistent with the speculation that Stephen Greenblatt made in The Swerve: How the World Became Modern.
 There, Greenblatt argued that More was under the Epicurean influence of Lucretius's On the Nature of Things and the people that live in Utopia were an example of how pleasure has become their guiding principle of life.
 Although Greenblatt acknowledged that More's insistence on the existence of an afterlife and punishment for people holding contrary views were inconsistent with the essentially materialist view of Epicureanism, Greenblatt contended that it was the minimum conditions for what the pious More would have considered as necessary to live a happy life.